Data-Rep-MERN-Application/lab_nine/README.md

-Here is the updated lab with "book" replaced by "movie":

----

 # Lab 9 Solution: MERN Delete Data Representation and Querying

 This lab focuses on adding delete functionality to a MERN (MongoDB, Express.js, React, Node.js) stack application, specifically for managing movies.